 NOTE: For additional information about postbaccalaureate degree levels, see the Methodology Notes.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2019, Completions component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2020, Completions component.

-Figure 7.
-Tuition and required fees for full-time, first-time degree/certificate-seeking undergraduates: Academic years 2016-17 to 2019-20
+Figure 8.
+Tuition and required fees for full-time, first-time degree/certificate-seeking undergraduates: Academic years 2017-18 to 2020-21

 NOTE: The tuition and required fees shown here are the lowest reported from the categories of in-district, in-state, and out-of-state.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2019, Institutional Characteristics component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2020, Institutional Characteristics component.

-Figure 8.
-Average net price of attendance for full-time, first-time degree/certificate-seeking undergraduate students, who were awarded grant or scholarship aid: 2016-17 to 2018-19
+Figure 10.
+Percent of full-time, first-time degree/certificate-seeking undergraduate students who were awarded grant or scholarship aid, or loans, by type of aid: 2019-20